top of page

 Cooper is neutered and up to date on vaccines.
 His fur is so shiny and soft, he's such a handsome boy!

-Did you know there's such a thing called Black Dog Syndrome (BDS)?
-Black dogs are 50% more likely to stay in shelters longer over other colored dogs.
+Did you know there's such a thing as Black Dog Syndrome (BDS)?
+Black dogs are 50% more likely to stay in shelters longer than other-colored dogs.
 We have found this to be true.
 Our sweetest boy Baxter (see in success stories) was with us the longest of all our rescues, 1.5 years, despite being really cute, really friendly, and very well behaved.
 He just had to wait for the most special family to find him.
-We suppose it's due to the difficulty of taking good pictures of black dogs, and people look for the unique-looking/colored dogs.
-In the meantime, looking over other dogs that could be a better fit for their family than the special-looking one.
-Huskies are a perfect example, puppies so fluffy and cute, then adopters realize how much attention, exercise, interaction, and mental stimulation they need, and then back to the shelter they go.
+We suppose it's due to the difficulty of taking good pictures of black dogs, and people look for uniquely colored or marked dogs.
+In the meantime, they look over other dogs that could be a better fit for their family than the special-looking one.
+Huskies are a perfect example: puppies are so fluffy and cute, then adopters realize how much attention, exercise, interaction, and mental stimulation they need, and then back to the shelter they go.

 bottom of page